-In the New Testament salvation is not only a completed transaction, it is a continuing process.
+In the New Testament salvation is not only a completed transaction, but it is also a continuing process.
 Your salvation has begun, but it is not yet complete.
 We are not yet what we will be.
 We still struggle with the flesh and fail in many ways.
 Yet you are not who you were.
 You have been born again.
 You are a new person in Jesus Christ.
-You are being saved, and that process comes from the Lord.
+And you are being saved, and that process comes from the Lord.

 We see this in Jonah.
 He had known the Lord for many years.
 But sin got a hold in his life, so God disciplines him and saves him through a storm and a fish.